Developer Guide Help

 Capability

-The capability field captures the type of data available in the database.
-In the example above, it reports that it has subject data (demographic data), HPO terms, Gene codes, ORDO terms, etc.
+The capability field identifies the types of data available in the database.
+The example above shows that the database contains subject data (demographic data), HPO terms, Gene codes, and OIDC terms, among others.

-The demographic data is a bit special: almost all general purpose ontologies would contain terms for demographic descriptions, so when used together, they may cause confusion.
-For example, if the subject gender is stored in NCIT terms, while the user searched on SNOMED terms, the system won't automatically convert the expression.
-And since the demographic filters are frequently used, we added the generic subject filter to handle the translation.
-The subjectCapability reports the detailed filter supported by the database.
+The demographic data is somewhat unique.
+Most general-purpose ontologies contain their own terms for demographic descriptions, which can cause confusion when multiple ontologies are used simultaneously.
+For instance, if subject gender is stored using NCIT terms, but the user searches using SNOMED Clinical Terms, the system won't automatically translate between these different ontologies.
+Given that demographic filters are frequently utilised, we have introduced a generic subject filter to handle ontology translations.
+The subjectCapability field reports the specific demographic filters supported by the database.

 Record Count

-The record count indicates how many subjects are there in the described resource (could be a source, an instance, a network, etc.).
-This is used to calculate scores, such as response quality, differential privacy, etc.
+The record count shows the number of subjects present in the specified resource (which could be a source, an instance, a network, etc.).
+This count is used to calculate scores, such as response quality and differential privacy metrics.

 EAV Index

-• attributes: a key-value pair of attribute name and display name.
-The attribute name is the field name stored in the database, and also the one would appear in Subject object if the detailed subject information is reported to the frontend.
-However, the users will only be able to see the display name of the field, as the frontend handles the translation.
+• attributes: A key-value pair representing attribute names and their corresponding display names.
+The attribute name refers to the field stored in the database, which also appears in the Subject object when detailed subject information is returned to the frontend.
+However, users only see the user-friendly display name, as the frontend manages this translation.

-• values: a key-value pair of possible values for the attribute and their display name.
-This is used to populate the dropdowns or checkboxes in the query interface.
+• values: A key-value pair listing the possible attribute values and their display names.
+This information is used to populate dropdown menus or checkboxes within the query interface.